maykar/plex_assistant/README.md

 * Hit "Create Trigger", the press the plus sign next to "Then"
 * Search for "Webhooks" and select it, then select "Make a web request"
-* In the URL field enter the webhook URL HA provided us.
+* In the URL field enter the webhook URL HA provided you.
 * Select method "Post" and content type "application/json"
 * Then copy and paste the code below into the body field